 "Worst Case Scenario" Unveiled in Case Considering MIC Plant Re-Start

-Posted on behalf of The Bell Law Firm, PLLC on Mar 05, 2011 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Mar 05, 2011 in Personal Injury

 As a federal judge evaluates whether to allow a re-start to the MIC plant production in Institute, West Virginia, local reporters have obtained a study that reveals the "worst case scenario" if the MIC plant were to suffer a catastrophic industrial accident that injured or killed thousands .
 The Charlotte Gazette obtained a copy of a 2008 study that modeled the worst case scenario under a Freedom of Information Act (FOIA) request to the United States Chemical Safety Board.